-Figure 2 clearly presents the advantages of the full subtraction approach whose error curves are smooth, while Venant and partial integration show an oscillating behavior.
-With RDM and MAG errors below 1% over all source eccentricities and for both orientation scenarios (see Table 3), the full subtraction approach performs best for all source eccentricities for model tet503K (its mesh resolution was sufficiently high and the FE nodes were concentrated in the compartments CSF, skull and skin), where both direct approaches showed oscillations with a relatively high magnitude.
+Fig. 2 clearly presents the advantages of the full subtraction approach whose error curves are smooth, while Venant and partial integration show an oscillating behavior.
+With RDM and MAG errors below 1% over all source eccentricities and for both orientation scenarios (see Fig. 3), the full subtraction approach performs best for all source eccentricities for model tet503K (its mesh resolution was sufficiently high and the FE nodes were concentrated in the compartments CSF, skull and skin), where both direct approaches showed oscillations with a relatively high magnitude.
 As the results for model tet508K show, the oscillation magnitudes for the direct approaches could be strongly reduced by means of distributing the FE nodes in a regular way over all four compartments, hence decreasing the mesh size in the brain compartment.
 Nevertheless, even for model tet508K, the full subtraction approach was the most accurate method for nearly all source eccentricities.
 It was only outperformed by partial integration for the source which was only 1 mm below the CSF compartment.
-As both Figure 2 and Table 3 show, the partial integration approach performed well if the mesh was sufficiently fine in the brain compartment.
-The oscillation magnitudes of the Venant approach were generally even slightly smaller than for the partial integration approach, with only one exception (the result for the radial source 1 mm below the CSF compartment, shown in the middle row of Figure 2).
-The main reason for the outlier was that for the source 1 mm below the CSF compartment, which had a strong effect on the MAG for the radially oriented source.
+As both Figs. 2 and 3 show, the partial integration approach performed well if the mesh was sufficiently fine in the brain compartment.
+The oscillation magnitudes of the Venant approach were generally even slightly smaller than for the partial integration approach were generally even slightly smaller than for the partial integration approach were generally even slightly smaller than for the partial integration approach was that for the source 1 mm below the CSF, monopoles were positioned in the CSF compartment, which had a strong effect on the MAG for the radially oriented source.